RajanPatel97/HealthPak/README.md

 1. the "IoT_Website" folder and all its contents.

-*ote: The website can only display the "Graphs" section if it is launched from a local host because the .JSON files containing the graph data can't be read if the file is stored locally.*
+*Note: The website can only display the "Graphs" section if it is launched from a local host because the .JSON files containing the graph data can't be read if the file is stored locally.*

 2. To display the website without the "Graph" section just open the "index.html" file from the "IoT_Website" folder.